v1vek/youtube-qa-rag/README.md

 # 📺 YouTube Transcription + RAG Question Answering System

 This project allows you to ask questions about YouTube videos and get accurate answers by downloading, transcribing, chunking, embedding, and querying the transcript using a Retrieval-Augmented Generation (RAG) pipeline.

+It supports two modes of RAG:

+- **From Scratch** → A minimal, custom-built RAG implementation for full control.
+- **With LangChain** → A LangChain-powered RAG pipeline using ready-made abstractions.

 ## ✨ Features

-- Download audio from YouTube videos
+- 🎵 **Download audio** directly from YouTube videos
-- Transcribe speech to text using OpenAI Whisper
+- 📝 **Transcribe speech to text** using OpenAI Whisper
-- Chunk the transcript into semantic segments
+- ✂️ **Chunk the transcript** into semantic segments
-- Embed chunks using `SentenceTransformers`
+- 🔡 **Embed chunks** using `SentenceTransformers`
-- Store and retrieve data using `ChromaDB`
+- 💾 **Store and retrieve** data using `ChromaDB`
-- Retrieve top-k relevant chunks for a query
+- 🎯 **Retrieve top-k relevant chunks** for a query
-- Generate an answer using OpenAI's GPT model
+- 🤖 **Generate an answer** using OpenAI's GPT model
-- Shareable timestamp link to the answer in the video
+- ⏱️ **Shareable timestamp link** to the answer in the video
+- 🔀 **Switch between two RAG modes**:
+  - `from_scratch/` → Pure Python implementation
+  - `with_langchain/` → LangChain-based implementation

 ---